davegill/wrf-coop/README_user.md

 all required positive and negative testing.
 The developer must ensure that the proposed change _does_ work as described, and importantly that the modification _does not_ accidentally impact other parts of the model.

 This page describes how to use docker containers for both the positive tests (activated option must perform as expected) and negative tests (no unintended consequences) of code proposed to WRF.
 This document provides developers with simple instructions to allow them to more fully vet their code by providing data and configuration files for a wide variety of known working setups.
-Before issuing a pull request to the WRF github repository, the developer's code modifcation must demonstrate the continued proper functioning of these existing WRF capabilities.
+Before issuing a pull request to the WRF github repository, the developer's code modification must demonstrate the continued proper functioning of these existing WRF capabilities.

 ### What is tested